How to Clone Windows 11/10 to NVMe SSD: Step-by-Step Guide

 In addition, if it's a new NVMe SSD, use Disk Management to initialize it to the GPT format.

-For the cloning process, AOMEI Backupper is a great choice for both beginners and experts.
+For the cloning process, AOMEI Cloner is a great choice for both beginners and experts.
 It supports a variety of cloning operations, including cloning Windows to NVMe SSD.
 The tool supports almost all common SSD brands and models.
-You can use it to clone Samsung SSD, Crucial SSD, etc.
+You can use it to clone HDD to Samsung SSD, Crucial SSD, etc.

 Download this SSD cloning software to try it now:

-- Launch AOMEI Backupper, and click the Clone tab.
+- Launch AOMEI Cloner, and click the Clone tab.

-- Select the System Clone option, it will clone only the partitions required to boot Windows (including the System Reserved Partition and the OS partition).
+- Select the System Clone option, which will clone only the partitions required to boot Windows (including the System Reserved Partition and the OS partition).

 If you want to clone all the data on the source drive to the NVMe SSD, you can choose Disk Clone.

-After selecting the source and target disks, check the settings and click Start Clone to start the cloning process.
-AOMEI Backupper will clone your Windows installation to the NVMe SSD, including the OS, applications, and files.
+Confirm your settings and click Start Clone to start the cloning process.
+AOMEI Cloner will clone your Windows installation to the NVMe SSD.
 The cloning process may take some time, depending on the size of the data to be transferred.

 After the cloning process is complete, you need to set the NVMe SSD as the primary boot device: